brodielgress/reading_Dalloway/README.md

 Python 3 and Jupyter Notebook are required to run this program.
 If you need, [update or download Python here](https://www.python.org).

 You can open the code on Jupyter Notebook to explore a few insights into this classic modern text.
+Please install the following packages before you run the program:

+pandas as pd
+numpy as np
+nltk
+unittest

+from nltk.tokenize import sent_tokenize, word_tokenize
+from nltk import FreqDist
+from nltk.corpus import stopwords

 ## Code Louisville Requirements